Check this FACEBOOK PAGE for a lot of photos, videos, press etc.

 La Bar Mitzvah du chien/Don’t cry for me Originally released on LP in 2015 by BISOU.

 * Ghedalia Tazartes, Chris Corsano and Dennis Tyfus: Vooruit 17.05.2015, LP Ultra Eczema 199, 2016

 * Ghedalia Tazartes, Paul Romanchuk, Andrzej Załęski, Carp’s Head, LP, CD, MonotypeRec, 2016

-* Ghedalia Tazartes and Maia Dunietz: Schulevy Maker, recorded live at Café Oto, London in 2013, issued in 2017, Holotype Editions, Holo7.
+* Ghedalia Tazartes and Maya Dunietz: Schulevy Maker, recorded live at Café Oto, London in 2013, LP issued in 2017, Holotype Editions, Holo7.

-* Rhys Chatham & Ghédalia Tazartès: Two Men in a Boat, LP (Sub Rosa, October 2021)
+* Rhys Chatham & Ghédalia Tazartès: Two Men in a Boat, LP (Sub Rosa, October 2021, limited edition clear vinyl)

 ALL OF TAZARTES’ MUSIC IS NOW AVAILABLE ON THIS BANDCAMP PAGE (musician and Bisou Records label manager Quentin Rollet did a great job on this page)

 Ghédalia and Low Jack on French National Radio France Musique in 2017: interview and live performance, text by Antonin Artaud (starts at 20mn).

 - Tabula Rasa, 1980, pièce de danse de François Verret, musique Ghédalia Tazartès.